GeoDiffMM: Geometry-Guided Conditional Diffusion for Motion Magnification

 \section{Conclusion}

 We propose GeoDiffMM, a geometry-guided conditional diffusion framework for video motion magnification.
-By conditioning on optical flow and encoding the magnification factor, our Diffusion Motion Magnifier amplifies structure-consistent motion while suppressing noise.
-Together with Noise-free Optical Flow Augmentation and a Flow-based Video Synthesis model, GeoDiffMM produces high-fidelity magnified frames with fewer artifacts and greater stability.
+By conditioning on optical flow and encoding the magnification factor, our Diffusion Motion Magnifier amplifies structure-consistent motion.
+Together with Noise-Free Optical Flow Augmentation and a Flow-based Video Synthesis model, GeoDiffMM produces high-fidelity magnified frames with less undesired motion and greater stability.
 Results on synthetic and real data consistently outperform SOTA, confirming the effectiveness of our Lagrangian geometry-conditioned paradigm.